 Delaunay triangulation maximizes the minimal internal angle in triangulation.
 Therefore, one test of triangulation quality is the distribution of minimal internal angles in triangulation.
-We measured the internal angle in degrees in $E^2$ and the internal solid angle in steradians in $E^3$ (see Graph 3).
+We measured the internal angle in degrees in E^2 and the internal solid angle in steradians in E^3 (see Graph 3).
+The data set contained 10^7 uniformly distributed points in E^2/E^3 .

 Graph 3.
-Distribution of minimal internal angles (PpD = Points per Domain).
+Distribution of minimal internal angles (PpD = Points per Domain) for triangulation/tetrahedralization of 107 uniformly distributed points